Migrants' bodies brought ashore as EU proposes doubling rescue effort

 Northern EU countries have so far largely left rescue operations to southern states, such as Italy.
 According to the IOM, Italian coast guard, navy and commercial ships had rescued 10,000 migrants in the Mediterranean in the past few days.

-(Additional reporting by Chris Scicluna in Valletta, Adrian Croft and Tom Körkemeier in Luxembourg, Angeliki Koutantou and Renee Maltezou in Athens, Gavin Jones and Isla Binnie in Rome and Alex Schuller in Vienna; Writing by Peter Graff; Editing by Philippa Fletcher, G Crosse, Toni Reinhold)
+(Additional reporting by Chris Scicluna in Valletta, Adrian Croft and Tom Körkemeier in Luxembourg, Angeliki Koutantou and Renee Maltezou in Athens, Gavin Jones and Isla Binnie in Rome and Alex Schuller in Vienna; writing by Peter Graff; editing by Sophie Walker, Philippa Fletcher and G Crosse)